-- a) The contest shall be run as a knockout tournament. - b) The competitor who obtains the highest score in points shall be the winner of each heat. - c) A competitor shall be eliminated from the competition when he has lost two heats. - d) Each round shall be randomly drawn (subject to 4.4.14.e)) from the competitors remaining in the competition. - e) Previous opponents and competitors of the same nationality shall be drawn apart if possible with competitors of the same nationality to fly against each other only if there are no remaining opponents.
-Defending champions, not members of their national team, are considered as individuals not possessing any specific nationality. - f) In a round with an odd number of competitors the non-flying competitor will fly twice in the following round, in the first heat and in the last heat (if the number of competitors permit it and he still is in the contest). - g) Each competitor shall be ranked according to his number of wins, not counting fly-off heats, with the fly-off heats being used to establish second and third place as necessary. - h) In the event of a tie for second or third place fly them off allowing only one loss during the fly-off.
-In the event of a tie for third place after a fly-off for second place do a new fly-off. - i) A specific junior final tournament will be organised if juniors are at the same placing (tie) in the general tournament, in order to define who is first, second and third for the specific individual placing and will have no influence on the general individual placing (no change in the team classification). - j) The competitors "win" scores, not counting fly-offs, shall be added for the participants of each nation. - k) The team classification is established by taking the total scores, obtained in 4.4.14.g) above, of the three best scoring members of the team together.
+- f) In a round with an odd number of competitors the non-flying competitor will fly twice in the following round, in the first heat and in the last heat (if the number of competitors permit it and he is still in the contest). - g) Each competitor shall be ranked according to his number of wins, not counting fly-off heats, with the fly-off heats being used to establish second and third place as necessary. - h) In the event of a tie for second or third place, the equal placed flyers shall take part in a fly off, during which they shall be allowed only one loss.
+In the event of a tie for third place after a fly-off for second place then there shall be a new fly-off for third place. - i) A specific junior final tournament will be organised if juniors are at the same placing (tie) in the general tournament, in order to define who is first, second and third for the specific individual placing and will have no influence on the general individual placing (no change in the team classification). - The competitors' "win" scores, not counting fly-offs, shall be added for the participants of each nation. - k) The team classification is established by taking the total scores, obtained in 4.4.14.g) above, of the three best scoring members of the team and adding them together.
 In the case of a team tie, the team with the lower sum of place numbers, given in order from the top, wins.
 If still equal, the best individual placing decides.
-Complete three-competitor teams are ranked ahead of two competitor teams which, in turn, are ranked ahead of single competitor entries.
+Complete three-competitor teams are ranked ahead of two- competitor teams which, in turn, are ranked ahead of single competitor entries.